 - Place the batting flat on your work surface.
 Place the fabric right side up on top of the batting.
 Finally, place the fleece right down down (if your fleece has a definite right side) on top of the fabric.
 Make sure all three layers are flush along the raw edges all around.
 Pin in place, leaving a 5″ – 6″ opening along the center bottom edge.

 - Still using a Walking or Even Feed foot if possible or engaging your machines built-in fabric feeding system, stitch all around, using a ½” seam allowance.
 Shorten your stitch length, which will allow a smoother line around all the curves.
-For more on this technique, see our tutorial on Sewing Successful Curves.
+For more on this technique, see our tutorial on Sewing Smooth Curves.

 - Remember to lock your seam at either side of the 5″ – 6″ opening.